-Forcing Bulbs for indoor blooms in Winter
+Forcing Bulbs for Indoor Winter Blooms

 bulbs forcing

-Planting: Choose a pot shallow and wide enough to hold several bulbs.
-Place a layer of stones or other coarse material in the bottom of the pot, set the bulbs in root side down, then fill the container with fine stones, sand, light potting mix or other material until the bulbs are about two-thirds covered.
-The bulbs already contain all the nutrients needed to bloom once, and too rich a soil may cause them to rot.
+Planting: Choose a pot or bowl shallow and wide enough to hold several bulbs.
+Place a layer of stones or other coarse material in the bottom of the pot, set the bulbs in roots down, then fill the container with fine stones, sand, or light potting mix until the bulbs are about two-thirds covered.
+Soil that is too rich may cause bulbs to rot.
 Water up to the base of the bulbs.
-Or use a hyacinth glass: Fill with water to the base of the bulb, and do not let it get dry.

-Bulb Genus weeks of: cooling indirect light
+Bulb Genus weeks of cooling (35–40°) weeks of indirect light (50–65°)

 Anemone, Crocus, Chionodoxa, Galanthus, Leucojum, Scilla 8-12 1-3